donatedTunic1290/defi/README.md

 3. Give Token approval from Lender to above address (same amount as asked)
 4. Call Lend Function from Lender
 5. Transfer some extra token to asker so that he can payback
-6. Payback from lender, Colletral will come back
+6. Payback from lender, Collateral will come back
 7. Collect Collateral if not paid before deadline
 8. Cancel Request before Lender pay
 9. Change is Valid from upVote from Governance Contract